CJ-2123/icon-bingo-generator/README.md

 ]
 ```

-The list must have a "name" property for each objective. "icon" is optional.
-Custom icons are not supported yet, but icons already on the website are useable in custom lists.
+The list must have a "name" property for each objective. "icon" and "points" are optional.

+- Custom icons are not supported yet, but icons already on the website are useable in custom lists.
 [This folder](https://github.com/CJ-2123/icon-bingo-generator/tree/main/icons) contains all of the icons on the site.
+- Points will always be an integer (Negative numbers allowed.
+Non-integers will be converted.)

 ```
 [
   {
     "name": "Objective 1",
-    "icon": "icons/kh1-ap/Clayton.webp"
+    "icon": "icons/kh1-ap/Clayton.webp",
+    "points": 5
   },
   {
     "name": "Objective 2",
-    "icon": "icons/kh2-bunter/ShanYu.webp"
+    "icon": "icons/kh2-bunter/ShanYu.webp",
+    "points": 7
   }
   // more goals here
 ]